No products in the cart

 The most important point to be considered is that the Thymosin Alpha 1 is tolerated well and does not over-stimulate the production of cytokines.
-Another advantage of this agent is that unlike the other similar agents such as interleukin-2 and interferon-alpha, this agent is not responsible for any kind of toxicities or side effects and hence, is considered as safe.
+Another advantage of this agent is that, unlike the other similar agents such as interleukin-2 and interferon-alpha, this agent is not responsible for any toxicities or side effects and is considered safe.

-For treating cancer and immunodeficiency patients, Thymosin Alpha 1 was undergone Clinical Trials, which demonstrated that the agent enhances the responsiveness of the immune system, is not toxic and also augments the functioning of specific lymphocytes which includes the maturation of T cells, T cell-mediated cytotoxicity, production of antibiotics and lymphoproliferative responses to mitogens.
+For treating cancer and immunodeficiency patients, Thymosin Alpha-1 was undergone clinical trials.
+It demonstrated that the agent enhances the responsiveness of the immune system, is not toxic, and also augments the functioning of specific lymphocytes, which includes the maturation of T cells, T cell-mediated cytotoxicity, production of antibiotics and lymphoproliferative responses to mitogens.

-The experiments conducted in human thymocytes and mouse cells have shown that the Thymosin Alpha 1 can cause a reduction in the apoptosis of the immune cells.
+The experiments conducted in human thymocytes and mouse cells have shown that the Thymosin Alpha-1 can cause a reduction in the apoptosis of the immune cells.
 These experiments have also shown that in the immunosuppressed mice, stem cell expansion was increased.
-In addition to this, the expression of the thymopoetic cytokines IL-15, IL-7 and IFN-alpha was also observed increasing by the Thymosin Alpha 1.
+In addition, the thymopoetic cytokines IL-15, IL-7, and IFN-alpha were also observed to increase by the Thymosin Alpha-1.

-The effectiveness of the Thymosin Alpha 1 can be explained by the different immunological effects where an enhanced or stimulated immune response is needed for health outcomes, in cases like cancers and bacterial, fungal and viral infections and also in cases where the immunocompromised subjects like individuals with renal failure or the elderly people, are vaccinated.
-Tumors and the cells infected with the virus were killed when the CD8 cytotoxic Tc1 cells, CD4 helper Th1 cells and NK cells acted in cooperation with each other.
-The killing of fungal and bacterial infections and the anti-tumor and anti-viral responses were also provided by the activated Dendritic Cells.
-Another effect of the activated Dendritic Cells was an enhanced efficiency in the presentation of the antigen, so as to increase the antibody production.
-This particular effect of the Thymosin Alpha 1 is more important in those immunocompromised elderly individuals, who are unable to respond effectively to vaccination.
+The effectiveness of the Thymosin Alpha-1 can be explained by the different immunological effects where an enhanced or stimulated immune response is needed for health outcomes.
+In cases like cancers and bacterial, fungal, and viral infections and also in cases where the immunocompromised subjects like individuals with renal failure or the older adults are vaccinated.
+Tumors and the cells infected with the virus were killed when the CD8 cytotoxic Tc1 cells, CD4 helper Th1 cells, and NK cells acted in cooperation with each other.
+The killing of fungal and bacterial infections and the anti-tumor and antiviral responses were also provided by the activated Dendritic Cells.
+Another effect of the activated Dendritic Cells was an enhanced efficiency in the antigen presentation to increase antibody production.
+This particular effect of the Thymosin Alpha-1 is more important in those immunocompromised elderly individuals who are unable to respond effectively to vaccination.

-Different experimental models demonstrated that Ta1 was successful in the amelioration of intestinal inflammation and respiratory allergy, by promoting treg cells and inducing IDO1.
-Hence, the immunomodulatory and the therapeutic properties of Ta1 can also include the maintenance of diplomatic relations between microbial communities and mammals.
+Different experimental models demonstrated that Ta1 successfully ameliorated intestinal inflammation and respiratory allergy by promoting Treg cells and inducing IDO1.
+Hence, the immunomodulatory and therapeutic properties of Ta1 can also include the maintenance of diplomatic relations between microbial communities and mammals.

 The regulatory T cells’ producers, FoxP3 IL-10, increase as a result of the IDO stimulation.
 This increase results in cytokine production’s feedback inhibition, thereby suppressing the response of the immune system to avert a storm of pro-inflammatory cytokines and the autoimmune phenomena.

-Exogenous and/ or endogenous TLR agonists may undergo collaborative interactions which may result in novel reciprocal trends of the surveillance of the immune system and the effector mechanisms helping in the safe disposal of the pathogens which may help in the effective prevention of tissue injury and the excessive inflammatory responses.
+Exogenous and endogenous TLR agonists may undergo collaborative interactions, resulting in novel reciprocal trends of the surveillance of the immune system and the effector mechanisms helping in the safe disposal of the pathogens, which may help in the effective prevention of tissue injury and excessive inflammatory responses.

-Thymosin Alpha 1 disables the virus’s immune system cloaking techniques by boosting the production of MHCs.
+Thymosin Alpha-1 disables the virus’s immune system cloaking techniques by boosting the production of MHCs.
 In addition to modulating the expression of cytokines and activating the immune effector cells, T1 also exerts direct effects on the target cells.
-It can increase the visibility of the viral antigens to the immune system by increasing their expression on the surface of target infected cells, depressing the viral replication and thereby decreasing their ability to escape the immune surveillance.
+It can increase the visibility of the viral antigens to the immune system by expanding their expression on the surface of infected target cells, depressing the viral replication and thereby decreasing their ability to escape the immune surveillance.

-HAEC’s were obtained from the three varied subjects homozygous for the F508del/ F508del mutation in CFTR and were further treated with Ta1 in the concentration of 100 ng/ml for the duration of 48 hrs and comparison was made with the same cells which were treated with the vehicle only control.
-The partial restoration of the normal ciliary beating dynamics was indicated by the decrease in the coordination length scale due to the treatment with all three drugs.
-The results were consistent with the role of these drugs reported earlier in modulating the CFTR functionality in CF cells.
+HAECs were obtained from the three varied subjects homozygous for the F508del/ F508del mutation in CFTR and were further treated with Ta1 at 100 ng/ml concentration for the duration of 48 hrs.
+A comparison was made with the same cells treated with the vehicle-only control.
+The decrease indicates the partial restoration of the normal ciliary beating dynamics in the coordination length scale due to the treatment with all three substances.
+The results were consistent with the role of these substances reported earlier in modulating the CFTR functionality in CF cells.

 Evidence of ACE Inhibition combating Viral Pneumonia by Boosting ACE2

-It was determined that Tha1 shows inhibitory effects on angiotensin-converting enzyme.
+It was determined that Tha1 shows inhibitory effects on the angiotensin-converting enzyme.
 Examination of the inhibition pattern and the kinetic parameters like Km and Vmax was done.
-Maximum inhibition pattern was displayed by Tha1 when analyzed on the basis of the Lineweaver Burk plot.
-3.33 µM and 0.8 µM were the values for Ki and IC50 of Tha1 respectively.
-The interaction of Tha1 with ACE enzyme (C- and N- domains) due to the hydrogen, hydrophobic and electrostatic forces, was indicated by molecular docking.
-The binding of Tha1 to ACE domains was suggested by molecular modeling and it was demonstrated that the binding was with a higher affinity to N- domain with the binding energy of -22.87 kcal/mol.
+The maximum inhibition pattern was displayed by Tha1 when analyzed based on the Lineweaver Burk plot.
+3.33 µM and 0.8 µM were the values for Ki and IC50 of Tha1, respectively.
+The interaction of Tha1 with ACE enzyme (C- and N- domains) due to the hydrogen, hydrophobic and electrostatic forces was indicated by molecular docking.
+The binding of Tha1 to ACE domains was suggested by molecular modeling.
+It was demonstrated that the binding was with a higher affinity to the N- domain with the binding energy of -22.87 kcal/mol.

-Teh study included human patients infected with viral pneumonia and an association was demonstrated with an improved outcome in the patients who continued the use of ACEi during viral pneumonia.
+The study included human patients infected with viral pneumonia, and an association was demonstrated with an improved outcome in the patients who continued the use of ACEi during viral pneumonia.
 In cases of viral pneumonia from H7N9 influenza virus pneumonia, the importance of ACE2 was demonstrated in an animal study (in mice) and published in scientific reports, which showed the worst pathology and survival in ACE2 KO mice.
-The results thereby demonstrated the potential benefits of ACE2 in viral-mediated lung injury presumably from the removal of generation of Ang 1-7 and Ang II.
+The results thereby demonstrated the potential benefits of ACE2 in viral-mediated lung injury, presumably from the removal of generation of Ang 1-7 and Ang II.

-Thymosin alpha 1 stimulates the endothelial cell migration, angiogenesis and wound healing
+Thymosin Alpha-1 stimulates endothelial cell migration, angiogenesis, and wound healing.

 IFN-α2b alone was compared with the combination of IFN-α2b and Tha1.
-One trail showed that after a duration of 6 months, 71% of the patients receiving combination therapy had normal serum ALT levels while only 35% of the patients receiving IFN-α2b alone showed normal serum ALT levels.
-65% of the patients treated with combination therapy showed the clearance of Hepatitis C Virus RNA while the same was demonstrated in only 29% of the patients treated with IFN-α2b alone.
+One trial showed that after a duration of 6 months, 71% of the patients receiving combination therapy had normal serum ALT levels, while only 35% of the patients receiving IFN-α2b alone showed normal serum ALT levels.
+65% of the patients treated with combination therapy showed the clearance of Hepatitis C Virus RNA, while the same was demonstrated in only 29% of the patients treated with IFN-α2b alone.